-- In the Goal Settings area, whether the campaign has a Goal
+- Under Goal Settings, whether the campaign has a Goal

-- In the Report Sharing Settings area, whether a report is generated each week while the campaign is active (you can choose the day and time), and to whom this report should be sent (you can add one or several people)
+- Under Report Sharing Settings, whether a report is generated each week while the campaign is active (you can choose the day and time), and to whom this report should be sent (you can add one or several people)

-- In the Re-entry Settings area, whether contacts are allowed to go through the campaign more than once, and if so, how long they need to wait for subsequent entries and how many additional times they can re-enter.
+- Under Re-entry Settings, whether contacts are allowed to go through the campaign more than once, and if so, how long they have to wait, and how many additional times they can re-enter.

-Most clients begin using Campaign Designer after having sent numerous "one-off" messages from Marketing Automation Professional or other email marketing program.
+Many customers begin using Campaign Designer after having sent numerous "one-off" messages from Higher Logic Thrive Marketing Professional or another email-marketing program.
 There are a few key differences in the campaign mindset:

 - There is a little more planning involved to create a campaign, but this has inherent benefits.

 - Once a campaign is activated, it does not require any direct support by a staff member.

 - The need to have a send date is greatly diminished.
 Recipients in the campaign receive the next message based on the flow of the campaign.
 It's intentionally variable in order to best respond to the contact's interaction patterns.